 FluoroSpot is not a type but an alternative form of ELISpot. |

-It is used widely as a diagnostic tool to detect diseases such as HIV, Covid-19, dengue, malaria, etc. | It is not used individually in diagnostics, but in addition to ELISA to detect pathogens. |
+It is used widely as a diagnostic tool to detect diseases such as HIV, Covid-19, dengue, malaria, etc. | It is not used individually in diagnostics but in addition to ELISA to detect pathogens. |

-It is used to detect pathogens, food allergens and drugs during toxicological screening. | It is useful in vaccine development, cancer and allergy detection, monocytes cell characterization and veterinary research. |
+It detects pathogens, food allergens and drugs during toxicological screening. | It is useful in vaccine development, cancer and allergy detection, monocyte cell characterisation and veterinary research. |

 Explore BYJU’S Biology for more interesting topics.